jimbateson/jamesbateson.co.uk/src/journal/getting-my-running-mojo-back.md

 ## Virtual Great North run

 Yesterday (Sunday 13th September) I took part in the virtual Great North Run.
 Although I missed out on the ballot for the actual run this year, signing up to this gave me a great focus to prepare for.
 The format was a little interesting, download the app, register for your preferred start time and start the app and run on the day.
 The app provided some crowd noises and messages of encouragement every mile.
 Considering my recent injuries and mental wellbeing, I was really proud of my time (just under 1:40).
-[See my result here](https://www.greatrun.org/myresults/1030/19529).
+[See my final result here](https://www.greatrun.org/myresults/1030/19529).

 ## Parkrun is coming back!